“You write like you’re squeezing toothpaste from an empty tube.”

-I was surrounded with writing that I was afraid to look at after my considerable pride turned to horror when I first beheld what miracles I had wrought.
+I was surrounded with writing that I was afraid to look at after my considerable pride turned to horror when I first beheld what miracles I had fallen short of.

-I saw that, in a blinders-on state of focus, I do not instinctively choose correctly between “sole” and “soul” or between “heel” and “heal” and that I am fully capable of choosing the wrong their/there/they’re or too/two/to without giving it a thought at all.
+I saw that, in a blinders-on state of focus, I do not instinctively choose correctly between “sole” and “soul” or between “heel” and “heal” and that I am fully capable of choosing the wrong their/there/they’re or too/two/to.

 Regrettably, this messy phase of the process cannot be avoided.